 When we experience the loss of a loved one, it becomes increasingly difficult to find time when we can be fully present in the moment.
 We are often consumed by experiences connected to our grief--like a flood of overwhelming feelings.
 In addition, the technologies of the 21st century that on one hand make life “smarter”, also leave us feeling overwhelmed with notifications to view and responses to give.

 I began to practice mindfulness and meditation years back to help decrease my own daily stress level.
 I had heard about the scientifically supported benefits--such as better physical, mental, emotional and spiritual health--and wanted to try it out to see for myself.
 Just like the research had shown, once I was meditating, I too started experiencing better health and wellness.
 I felt the healthiest and happiest I had in years!

 As we all know, life is unpredictable.
 I was blindsided one day by the sudden death of a loved one.
 The shock and grief were overwhelming.
 I received support from family, friends and a grief counselor.
 However, what I also found to be crucial in my journey with grief was going back to my mindfulness and meditation practices.

 When I grieved mindfully, I learned how to be aware of my pain, thoughts and feelings, yet not to drown in them.
 Mindfulness and meditation helped me transform my grief because it taught me how to value my relationships and not take life for granted.

 Because mindfulness and meditation practices have been so personally beneficial, I became a Certified Meditation and Mindfulness Instructor in order to help others learn how to incorporate these techniques into their own lives.
-I will be leading three sessions exploring the benefits and practices of mindfulness and meditation during a time of grief.

 Sign-Up for a Session